Home Featured Mums House Helps in Kenya: The Day my Nanny ‘Killed’ Her Daughter

 0

-I may never really understand what led her to such desperate lengths.
+“I may never really understand what led her to such desperate lengths.
 Why, Petronilla?
 Was I bad to you?
 Why didn’t you just say it – or even just run away?
-But lie that your child, your very own, is dead, just so you could get away from me?
-From my family?
+But lie that your child is dead just so you could leave our house?

 You could just have said that you missed your family and wished to visit them.
 Or that you didn’t like the job anymore.
 Or that we weren’t paying you enough and you wanted a pay rise.
+That you simply wanted to quit.

 Yet, I do not judge you because I believe, just as my mother does – that you must have been in very dire straits, in spaces I’ve never been to, hearing voices I’ve never heard, dreaming dreams I couldn’t ever perceive.

 Maybe you were fighting battles my mind couldn’t ever fathom.
 I’m resigned to the fact that I may never really understand.
 And to be grateful that life has been kind to me.
 Maybe much kinder to me than it has been to you.
-So what do I know about your struggles anyway?
+Because what do I know about your struggles anyway?

 Who was Petronilla?